cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 1. Navigate to the `ops-controller` repository in your workshop GitHub Organization.
 2. Next click on the **Add file** button and then select **Create new file**. ![Create new file in GitHub](github-create-new-file.png?width=50pc)
-3. On the next screen name the new file `update-config-bundle` and enter the following contents:
+3. On the next screen name the new file `controller-casc-automation` and enter the following contents:
 ```groovy
 library 'pipeline-library'
 pipeline {